 Rasmussen University established an Institutional Review Board (IRB) in 2016, and it typically meets once per quarter and is chaired by Dr. Matthew Segaard, Assistant Vice President of Institutional Research and Assessment.
 The IRB was formed to evaluate research project applications from internal or external researchers, and the IRB strives to protect the rights of research subjects, including personally identifiable and/or proprietary institutional data.
 In addition, the Rasmussen University IRB may provide guidance to researchers on the design of their research projects.
 At this time, research requests are primarily from individuals pursuing degrees at other institutions.
 With the advent of graduate education at Rasmussen University, however, the IRB will be available to review such requests from our own graduate students, faculty, and staff as needed.

-Rasmussen College’s Institutional Review Board Project Review Survey Applications can be found at the Office of Institutional Research and Assessment Sharepoint site.
+Rasmussen University’s Institutional Review Board Project Review Survey Applications can be found at the Office of Institutional Research and Assessment Sharepoint site.

-Rasmussen College is committed to ethical and compliant research involving our students, faculty, and staff.
-Students, faculty, staff and individuals outside of the College intending to conduct research involving proprietary information and/or human subjects affiliated with the college must first receive approval from the Rasmussen College Institutional Review Board (IRB).
+Rasmussen University is committed to ethical and compliant research involving our students, faculty, and staff.
+Students, faculty, staff and individuals outside of the College intending to conduct research involving proprietary information and/or human subjects affiliated with the college must first receive approval from the Rasmussen University Institutional Review Board (IRB).